Petroleum Act 1879: Background

-The Petroleum Act 1871 was time-limited, it expired on 1 October 1872 (1871 Act Section 18).
-The 1871 Act was continued by annual statutes until 1879.
-Section 4 of the Petroleum Act 1879 enacted that the 1871 Act shall continue in force until otherwise directed by Parliament.
+The Petroleum Act 1871 was time-limited and expired on 1 October 1872 (1871 act Section 18).
+The 1871 act was continued by annual statutes until 1879.
+Section 4 of the Petroleum Act 1879 enacted that the 1871 act would continue in force until otherwise directed by Parliament.

-The Petroleum Act 1871 had defined petroleum as a substance that gives off an inflammable vapour at less than 100 °F (37.8 °C).
-It was expedient to apply a more stringent standard and to redefine petroleum as that which gives off an inflammable vapour at less than 73 °F (22.8 °C).
-The test equipment and test methods required to determine the flammable vapour temperature were modified as defined in schedule 1 of the 1879 Act.
-The Act mandated use of the Abel test developed by the chemist Frederick Abel at the government's request.
+The Petroleum Act 1871 had defined petroleum as a substance that gives off "an inflammable [flammable] vapour at less than 100 °F" (37.8 °C), though a more stringent standard later redefined petroleum as anything giving off a flammable vapour at less than 73 °F (22.8 °C).
+The test equipment and test methods required to determine the flammable vapour temperature were modified as defined in schedule 1 of the 1879 act.
+The act mandated use of the Abel test developed by the chemist Frederick Abel at the government's request.

 Petroleum Act 1879

-The Petroleum Act 1879 (42 & 43 Vict. c.
-47) received royal assent on 11 August 1879.
-Its long title is ‘An Act to continue and amend the Petroleum Act 1871’.
+The Petroleum Act 1879 received royal assent on 11 August 1879.
+Its long title is 'An Act to continue and amend the Petroleum Act 1871'.